security-assignments/security-assignments.github.io/_labs/lab_physical_security_scavenger_hunt.md

 **Note:** Please specify the information, but redact the information in the attached photo.

-{% if site.instructorcollab_domain == 'colorado.edu' %}

-<div class='alert alert-warning'>While it is not illegal to dumpster dive in CO, you can still get in trouble for trespassing, so be mindful and don't trespass.
-See Colorado : State v.
-Hillman, 834 P.2d.
-1271 (1992), which says that trash
-curbside / in front of house / outside fenced area of property is public.</div>

-{% elsif site.instructorcollab_domain == 'temple.edu' %}

-<div class='alert alert-warning'>While it is not illegal to dumpster dive in PA, you can still get in trouble for trespassing, so be mindful and don't trespass.</div>
+<div class='alert alert-warning'>While it is not illegal to dumpster dive, you can still get in trouble for trespassing, so be mindful and don't trespass.</div>

-{% endif %}

 Example: